Skip to main content

 Qualifications

-• High school diploma or equivalent and a minimum of one semester of college coursework completed
+• High school diploma or equivalent, and a minimum of one semester of college coursework completed

 • Must be actively enrolled at Purdue University, Purdue University Global, or a local accredited college